jsreddy82/birap/README.md

 *Sample entry for terminator locus in .coords file:*
 3046632 3046596 -       TERM\_001

-If files containing locus of promoters and terminators in the genome are provided, the program will identify putative non-coding RNA based on the existing annotation and the expression profile generated from RNA-seq
+If files containing locus of promoters and terminators in the genome are provided, the program will identify putative non-coding RNA based on the existing annotation and the expression profile generated from RNA-seq.

 *********************************************************